julian-klode/lingolang/docs/abstract-interpreter.md

     <<define or assign lhs>>

 	// Ensure we can do the assignment.
 If the left-hand side is an identifier, this should always be
-	// true - it's either Defined to the same value, or set to something less than it in the previous block.
+	// true - it is either Defined to the same value, or set to something less than it in the previous block.

 	perm, _, _ := i.visitExprOwnerToDeps(st, lhs) // We just need to know permission, do not care about borrowing. if !allowUnowned {
-		i.Assert(lhs, perm, permission.Owned) // Make sure it's owned, so we do not move unowned to it.
+		i.Assert(lhs, perm, permission.Owned) // Make sure it is owned, so we do not move unowned to it.
 	}

 	// Input deps are nil, so we can ignore them here.